MoralisWeb3/docs/docs/01-web3-data-api/aptos/overview.md

 ## Use Cases

-Our advanced feature set of Web3 Data APIs are best for those that are building crypto fintech applictions, which includes:
+The advanced feature set of our Web3 Data APIs means it can support any type of use case, including:

+- NFT Marketplace
 - Wallet App
 - Portfolio Trackers
+- Audit & Reporting
+- Metaverse Gaming
 - Block Explorers
-- Audit & Reporting
-- NFT Marketplace
-- etc.
+- Token Gating (NFT authentication)

 ## Supported Chains

 Moralis Web3 Data APIs are continuously adding new chains and integrations.
-Our current supported EVM chains include:
+Our current supported chains include:

+### EVM Chains

 | Name                            | Chain id    | EvmChain                  | Type    |
 | :------------------------------ | :---------- | :------------------------ | :------ |